-Improper installation, use and service may result in property damage.
+Improper installation and use may result in property damage.

-- Do not operate water heater if any part has been exposed to flooding or water damage. - Inspect anode rods regularly, replace if damaged. - Install in location with drainage. - Fill tank with water before operation. - Properly sized thermal expansion tanks are required on all closed water systems.
+- Do not operate water heater if flood damaged.

+- · Inspect and replace anode.

+- · Install in location with drainage.

+- Fill tank with water before operation.

+- · Be alert for thermal expansion.

-Refer to this manual for installation and service.
+Refer to instruction manual for installation and service.

-- Before servicing the water heater, make sure the blower assembly is unplugged or the electrical supply to the water heater is turned "OFF". - Label all wires prior to disconnection when servicing controls.
+- Before servicing the water heater, make sure the blower assembly is unplugged or the electrical supply to the water heater is turned "OFF" - Label all wires prior to disconnection when servicing controls.
 Wiring error can cause improper and dangerous operation.
 Verify proper operation after servicing. - Failure to do this could result in death, serious bodily injury, or property damage.

-- · Install vent system in accordance with codes. - · Do not operate water heater if any part has been exposed to flooding or water damage. - · High altitude models should be installed at elevations above 5,300 feet (1,615 m).
-For operation above 10,100 feet (3,079 m), a high altitude orifice must be installed. - Do not operate if soot buildup is present. - Do not obstruct water heater air intake with insulating jacket. - · Do not place chemical vapor emitting products near water heater. - · Gas and carbon monoxide detectors are available. - · No vent damper installation is compatible with this power vented water heater. - Do NOT elevate any portion of the field supplied drain line beyond the 1/2" adaptor above the adaptor.
+- · Install vent system in accordance with codes. - · Do not operate water heater if flood damaged. - High altitude models should be installed at elevations above 5,300 feet (1,615 m).
+For operation above 10,100 feet (3,079 m), a high altitude orifice must be installed. - · Do not operate if soot buildup is present. - · Do not obstruct water heater air intake with insulating jacket. - · Do not place chemical vapor emitting products near water heater. - Gas and carbon monoxide detectors are available. - · No vent damper installation is compatible with this power vented water heater. - · Do NOT elevate any portion of the field supplied drain line beyond the 1/2" adaptor above the adaptor.
 This must be true for the entire length of the drain line including the exit into an appropriate drain. - Condensate lines must be free and clear of debris and must not allow back flow through the hose.
 The condensate lines must be able to flow freely to an appropriate drain. - Do not allow condensate lines to become crimped closed. - Analyze the entire vent system to make sure that condensate will not become trapped in a section of vent pipe and therefore reduce the open cross sectional area of the vent.